-Today on the blog we’re tackling a question that we’re frequently asked when discussing live video streaming and distribution: what is meant by the terms unicast, multicast, and broadcast?
+Let’s tackle a question that we’re frequently asked when discussing live video streaming and distribution: what are meant by the terms unicast and multicast?
 This primer will give you a basic overview of the differences between the three most common ways to distribute live video.

 One very simple way to remember the difference is one-to-one, one-to-many, and one-to-all.
 Read on for a more detailed explanation of each.